Passive daytime radiative cooling: Implementation

 A 2019 study reported that "widescale adoption of radiative cooling could reduce air temperature near the surface, if not the whole atmosphere".
-To address global warming, PDRCs must be designed "to ensure that the emission is through the atmospheric transparency window and out to space, rather than just to the atmosphere, which would allow for local but not global cooling."
+To address global warming, PDRC materials must be designed "to ensure that the emission is through the atmospheric transparency window and out to space, rather than just to the atmosphere, which would allow for local but not global cooling".

-Currently the Earth is absorbing ~1 W m^{2} more than it is emitting, which leads to an overall warming of the climate.
-By covering a small fraction of the Earth with thermally emitting materials, the heat flow away from the Earth can be increased, and the net radiative flux can be reduced to zero (or even made negative), thus stabilizing (or cooling) the Earth (...)
-If only 1%–2% of the Earth's surface were instead made to radiate at this rate rather than its current average value, the total heat fluxes into and away from the entire Earth would be balanced and warming would cease.
-The estimated total surface area coverage is 5 trillion m^{2} or about half the size of the Sahara Desert.
+Currently the Earth is absorbing ~1 W/m^{2} more than it is emitting, which leads to an overall warming of the climate.
+By covering ... a small fraction [of the Earth with] thermally emitting materials, the heat flow away from the Earth can be increased, and the net radiative flux can be reduced to zero (or even made negative), thus stabilizing (or cooling) the Earth. ...
+If only 1%–2% of the Earth’s surface were instead made to radiate at [~100 W/m^{2}] rather than its current average value, the total heat fluxes into and away from the entire Earth would be balanced and warming would cease. ...
+To offset 1 W/m^{2} globally, we need approximately 5e12 m2 of surface coverage with 100 W/m^{2} radiative emitters ....
+If used as one continuous area, it corresponds to a little more than half the size of the Sahara Desert.
+Ideally this area would be broken into several small regions globally (including roofs and other sky-facing surfaces).